All Episodes

 They are not about ideas.

-Liberals are not about choice, they are about imposition.
+Liberals are not about choice.

-The way they live, the way they believe must be imposed on people, otherwise they won't do it on their own.
+The way they live, the way they believe, must be imposed on people, otherwise they won't do it on their own.

 It's taken a long time to condition people not to stand up for themselves, not to exercise freedom, not to speak outside the acceptable norms.